A fast food-freezing temperature estimation framework using optimally located sensors: Mathematical modeling of the conjugate food freezing process

-includes the buoyancy and the turbulent source terms, where $\beta_{ref}$ is the air's thermal expansion coefficient and $k$ is the turbulent kinetic energy.
-The additional turbulent viscosity $\mu_{t}$ introduced by the URANS method is described by the $k$-$\omega$ SST model as a function of the turbulent kinetic energy and specific turbulence dissipation rate ($\omega$) as
+and includes the buoyancy and the turbulent source terms, where $\beta_{ref}$ is the air's thermal expansion coefficient and $k$ is the turbulent kinetic energy.
+The additional turbulent viscosity $\mu_{t}$ introduced by the URANS method is described by the $k$-$\omega$ SST model.
+The model attempts to predict turbulence and close the problem using two partial differential equations for two variables: $k$ and $\omega$.
+The first variable is the turbulence kinetic energy, while the second is the specific rate of dissipation.
+The turbulence model is based on two transport equations defined as: